AbdullahHassan176/Financial-SDG-GARCH/README.md

 - [ ] **Analysis**: Review performance metrics and model comparisons
 - [ ] **Customize**: Modify parameters or add new models as needed

-**Ready to explore enhanced financial return modelling with NF-GARCH! 🚀**
+**Ready to explore enhanced financial return modelling with NF-GARCH!**